calculated-finance/calc-rs/README.md

 #### Graph Structure

 Each node contains an index and references to subsequent nodes.
-Action nodes have a `next` field, while condition nodes have `on_success` and `on_failure` edges, enabling branching logic:
+Action nodes have a `next` field, while condition nodes have `on_success` and `on_failureure` edges, enabling branching logic:

 ```
 Node 0: Condition(PriceCheck)
     ├─ on_success: Node 2 (Swap)
-    └─ on_failure: Node 1 (Distribute)
+    └─ on_failureure: Node 1 (Distribute)

 Node 1: Action(Distribute) → next: None
 Node 2: Action(Swap) → next: Node 3 (LimitOrder)